near/core-contracts/lockup/README.md

 The contract consists of lockup and vesting processes that go simultaneously.
 A high-level overview could be found [in NEAR documentation](https://docs.near.org/docs/tokens/lockup).

-A lockup period starts from the specified timestamp (or, if not specified, from the moment when [transfers were enabled by voting](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/) on 2020-10-13, 18:38:58 UTC or `1602614338293769340` nanoseconds unix time) and lasts for the specified duration.
+A lockup period starts from the specified timestamp and lasts for the specified duration.
 Tokens will be unlocked linearly.

 Vesting is an additional mechanism.
 It also locks the tokens, and it allows to configure 2 more options: